xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 Hierarchical QoS enables a provider to set an overall traffic rate across all services, and then configure parameters per-service via a child QoS policy where the percentages of guaranteed bandwidth are derived from the parent rate

 ### H-QoS platform support
 NCS platforms support 2-level and 3-level H-QoS.
 3-level H-QoS applies a policer (ingress) or shaper (egress) to a physical interface, with each sub-interface having a 2-level H-QoS policy applied.
 Hierarchical QoS is not enabled by default on the NCS 540 and 5500 platforms.
 H-QoS is enabled using the <b>hw-module profile qos hqos-enable</b> command.
 Once H-QoS is enabled, the number of priority levels which can be assigned is reduced from 1-7 to 1-4.
 Additionally, any hierarchical QoS policy assigned to a L3 sub-interface using priority levels must include a "shape" command.

+Hierarchical QoS will be available on the Cisco 8010 and 8700 series routers in a future Agile Metro release.

 ## Agile Services Core QoS mapping with five classes
-QoS designs are typically tailored for each provider, but we introduce a 5-level QoS design which can fit most provider needs.
+QoS designs are typically tailored for each provider.
+Ideally a network will utilize as few core QoS classes as necessary.
+Many modern networks carrying high bandwidth residential traffic could utilize just two classes, Best Effort and Higher Priority.
+Below is an example of a 5-level QoS design which can fit most provider needs.
 The design covers transport of both unicast and multicast traffic.
+If a provider does not need 5 classes, this can always be reduced.

 | Traffic Type |  Core Marking | Core Priority | Comments |
 | ----------|---------|----------|---------------|-------------|